abonander/anterofit/GUIDE.md

 use `query!{}`

 * To add form fields, sometimes called `POST` parameters, use `fields!{}`.
- You can see this being used in a previous example.
+ You can see this being used in the first example.

     * To add a file to be uploaded, use `file!()` in a key-value pair.

     * To add a stream to be uploaded (can be any generic `Read` impl), use `stream!()` in a key-value pair.

 * To set the request body, use the `body!()` macro.
 You would use this if your REST API is expecting parameters passed as, e.g. JSON, instead of in an HTTP form; see the Serialization header for more information.

 * To set the request body as a series of key-value pairs, use `body_map!()`.
-This behaves as if you passed a `HashMap` or `BTreeMap` of the key-value pairs to `body!()`, but does not require the keys to implement any trait except the serialize trait for the serialization framework you're using.
+This behaves as if you passed a `HashMap` or `BTreeMap` of the key-value pairs to `body!()`, but does not require the keys to implement any trait except `std::fmt::Display` (thus, keys are not deduplicated or reordered--the server is expected to handle it); values are, of course, expected to implement the serialization trait from the serialization framework you're using.

-* To apply arbitrary mutations or transformations to the request builder, use `with_builder!()` and `map_builder!()` , respectively.
-Unlike method body expressions, the bodies of the closures passed to these macros are kept intact and in the same scope.
+* To apply arbitrary mutations or transformations to the request builder, use `with_builder!()` or `map_builder!()`, respectively.

+For more advanced usage, you can use bare closure expressions that take `RequestBuilder` and return `Result<RequestBuilder, anterofit::Error>`.
+See `RequestBuilder::apply()`, which is used as a type hint so that no type annotations are required on the closures (very convenient, by the way).
+All the aforementioned macros wrap this mechanism.

 [doc-macros]: http://docs.rs/anterofit#macros